Battle of Karbala: Journey towards Kufa

-Husayn left Mecca with some fifty men and his family on 9 September 680 (8 Dhu al-Hijjah 60 AH), a day before Hajj.
+Husayn left Mecca with a group of fifty men and his family on 9 September 680 (8 Dhu al-Hijjah 60 AH), a day before the Hajj pilgrimage.
 He took the northerly route through the Arabian Desert.
-On persuasion of Husayn's cousin Abd Allah ibn Ja'far, the governor of Mecca Amr ibn Sa'id sent his brother and Ibn Ja'far after Husayn in order to assure him safety in Mecca and bring him back.
+On the persuasion of Husayn's cousin Abd Allah ibn Ja'far, the governor of Mecca Amr ibn Sa'id al-Ashdaq sent his brother and Ibn Ja'far after Husayn to assure him safety in Mecca and bring him back.
 Husayn refused to return, relating that Muhammad had ordered him in a dream to move forward irrespective of the consequences.
-At a place known as Tan'im, he seized a caravan carrying dyeing plants and clothes sent by the governor of Yemen to Yazid.
-Further on the way, at a place called Tha'labiyya, the small caravan received the news of the execution of Ibn Aqil and the indifference of the people of Kufa.
-Husayn at this point is reported to have considered turning back, but was persuaded to push forward by Ibn Aqil's brothers, who wanted to avenge his death; according to Madelung and I. K. A. Howard, these reports are doubtful.
+At a place known as At-Tan'im, he seized a caravan carrying dyeing plants and clothes sent to Yazid by the governor of Yemen.
+Further on the way, at a place called Tha'labiyya, the small caravan received the news of the execution of Ibn Aqil.
+At this point, Husayn reportedly considered turning back, but was supposedly persuaded to push forward by Ibn Aqil's brothers, who wanted to avenge his death.
 Later, at Zubala, Husayn learned of the capture and execution of his messenger Qays ibn Musahir al-Saydawi, whom he had sent from the Hejaz (western Arabia) to Kufa to announce his arrival.
 (Note: According to other accounts, the person was Husayn's foster brother Abd Allah ibn Yaqtur whom he had sent after learning of Ibn Aqil's execution.)
 He informed his followers of the situation and asked them to leave.
 Most of the people who had joined him on the way left, while his companions from Mecca decided to stay with him.